dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl.rst

 :func:`~dwave.optimization.model.Model.minimize` method to specify the symbol representing an objective to minimize.

-The example below, a model for the
+You can create a model for the
 `traveling salesperson <https://en.wikipedia.org/wiki/Travelling_salesman_problem>`_
-problem, uses the :meth:`~dwave.optimization.model.Model.list` method to instantiate a :class:`~dwave.optimization.symbols.ListVariable` symbol, as the decision variable, and the :meth:`~dwave.optimization.model.Model.constant` method to hold a distance matrix as a
+problem using the :meth:`~dwave.optimization.model.Model.list` method to instantiate a :class:`~dwave.optimization.symbols.ListVariable` symbol, as the decision variable, and the :meth:`~dwave.optimization.model.Model.constant` method to hold a distance matrix as a